neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/4-constructors/chapter.md

 ## Test

 By now you should know the drill - build and run the tests!
-If all goes well, go ahead and click the `Next Chapter` button.
+If all goes well, go ahead and click the `Next` button.
 This chapter's tests are identical to the previous chapter because `withContracts` automatically deploys the contract to a local private network using the default arguments before passing the contract (as `token`) to our test method.

 ## Wrap Up